CenturionAU/space-marine-2-default-other/README.md

 ---

+### Specific Changes
+- All player ranged weapons do 10x damage.
+- All player ranged weapons have no spread.
+- All player melee weapons do 10x damage.
+- All player melee weapons have zero delay between each attack in their combo, resulting in master melee attacks.
+- Executions restore a percentage of player health regardless of contested health.

+---

 ### Installation Instructions
 Big thanks to MegaDux for sharing this method.
 You will need to source your own EAC bypass.